CedricD62/PatientRegistrationSoftware/README.md

 # PatientRegistrationSoftware
-School project for creation of a school registration software
+School project for creation of a patient registration software